 More Ways to Lighten Your Workload

 Automating combined shipping is just one of the many time- and money-saving solutions sitting right under eBay sellers’ noses.
-Another, which can have an even bigger impact, is integrating eBay with a helpdesk—especially if you also sell on your own website and/or Amazon.
+Another, which can have an even bigger impact, is integrating eBay with a helpdesk—especially if you also sell on your own website, Amazon, and/or Walmart.
 Learn more here.